ebakoba/iot-cybersecurity-game/readme.md

 ### Additional steps

-[Follow these instructions](https://maker.pro/raspberry-pi/projects/how-to-make-a-raspberry-pi-3-hotspot-and-build-a-stand-alone-network) to set up Wi-Fi access point using Raspberry Pi, this will enable more convinient networking for the game, as everybody can just connect to the game network.
+[Follow these instructions](https://maker.pro/raspberry-pi/projects/how-to-make-a-raspberry-pi-3-hotspot-and-build-a-stand-alone-network) to set up Wi-Fi access point using Raspberry Pi.
+This will enable more convinient networking for the game, as everybody can just connect to the game network.